perusio/drupal-with-nginx/README.md

    If you're not using that script then you have to **manually** create the symlinks from `sites-enabled` to `sites-available`.
-Only the virtual host configured in `sites-enabled` will be available for Nginx to serve.
+Only the virtual hosts configured in `sites-enabled` will be available for Nginx to serve.

 ## On groups.drupal.org